-A Non-Movement Area Boundary Marking, (Also known as the "Movement/Non-Movement Line") separates the Non-Movement Areas from the Movement Areas.
+A Non-Movement Area Boundary Marking separates the Non-Movement Areas from the Movement Areas.
 The Non-Movement Area Boundary Marking is painted yellow and is made up of two lines that run parallel to each other.
 The line closest to the Non-movement Area will always be solid, while the line closest to the Movement Area will always be "broken" or dashed.